AnneKDesler/annekdesler.github.io/index.markdown

 In figure 1 it is observed that the number of drug-related incidents is least frequent around 6 in the morning and increases steadily throughout the day.
 The number of occurrences is systematically most frequent around 4 in the afternoon and decreases during the afternoon and night.
 <br>
 <br>
-However, to obtain a more specific overview of where the drug-related crimes are registered we provide a map showing the number of occurrences within the different districts of San Francisco.
+However, to obtain a more specific overview of where the drug-related crimes are registered we provide a map showing the yearly average of occurrences within the different districts of San Francisco.

 <figure>